 The void façade geometry is a smooth compound of freeform curved surfaces that was analysed with parametric software, by checking panel sizes and offsets of the fourth corner in relation to the other three corners of a panel that define a reference plane.
 Values of around 80-90 mm were common, occasionally reaching up to 150mm on panel sizes averaging 1500 x 1950mm.
-This analysis was essential for assessing the different methods of producing curved glass explained here under.
+This analysis was essential for assessing the different methods of producing curved glass explained here.

 Glass Forming Methods

 Though some areas consist of flat panels or single curved panels, the majority of the void façade is comprised of complex double curvature panels.
 Single curved glass, cylindrical and conical, is relatively easy to produce.
 This process takes only a few minutes and is done by special furnaces that have been available for years and are capable of curving and tempering at the same time.
-On the other hand, double curved glass is much more complex to produce.
-To fabricate this kind of panels, flat glass is placed over custom-fabricated moulds (adaptive moulds are still not a working reality) and heated up to approximately 700°C. As glass slowly softens, gravity causes it to sag and take the shape of the mould supporting it.
-The drawbacks of this method are that it is slow, uncontrolled and produces panels which are not tempered.
+On the other hand, double-curved glass is much more complex to produce.
+To fabricate this kind of panel, flat glass is placed over custom-fabricated moulds (adaptive moulds are still not a working reality) and heated up to approximately 700°C. As glass slowly softens, gravity causes it to sag and take the shape of the mould supporting it.
+The drawbacks of this method are that it is slow, and uncontrolled and produces panels that are not tempered.

 Since thermal stress on glass is a big risk in a climate like Dubai, especially for a dark blue product having high solar energy absorption, the panels needed to be tempered.
-Chemical tempering was available, but it was very expensive and suppliers did not offer long term warranties for a high sand abrasion environment.
+Chemical tempering was available, but it was very expensive and suppliers did not offer long-term warranties for a high sand abrasion environment.
 For these reasons, it was important to somehow reduce the number of hot bent panels to a minimum, so the decision was made to replace those with a small degree of curvature with cold bent tempered flat glazing.
-Cold bending is a cost effective way to shape glass which can be done in different ways: by bending glass only (shape forming with laminate), or by forcing the glass to take the shape of the frames.
+Cold bending is a cost-effective way to shape glass which can be done in different ways: by bending glass only (shape forming with laminate), or by forcing the glass to take the shape of the frames.
 Finally, the second method was adopted and flat glass was cold bent while bonding it with structural silicone to the curved frames.

 Void Area Glass

 The next step was to find an appropriate glass build-up for the void.
-Knowing that thermal breakages were a serious threat to the glazing, we conducted a study to determine the amount of solar heat load each piece of glass would be exposed to, and the maximum energy absorption that can occur without thermal breakage.
+Knowing that thermal breakages were a serious threat to the glazing, we conducted a study to determine the amount of solar heat load each piece of glass would be exposed to and the maximum energy absorption that can occur without thermal breakage.
 Once this was calculated, the search for a suitable product began.
 Initial options considered were a dark blue body tinted product and a blue colour PVB laminate.
 However, both options were abandoned due to problems with high solar energy absorbance and reflectivity as well as with colour variations between the skylight and soffit panels (having respectively the coloured PVB behind or in front of the low-e coat).

-Finally, a body tinted option was selected, but this time with two layers of a lighter blue glass which distributed the solar heat more effectively.
-Additionally, the low-e coating was placed on the inner lite, which is not ideal for a hot climate, but was a necessity in order to reduce the absorption on the outer pane.
+Finally, a body-tinted option was selected, but this time with two layers of lighter blue glass which distributed the solar heat more effectively.
+Additionally, the Low-E coating was placed on the inner lite, which is not ideal for a hot climate, but was a necessity in order to reduce the absorption on the outer pane.
 Moreover, silicone foam warm edge spacers were used in order to avoid temperature shock at the edges.
 To verify this solution, the final build-up was tested for thermal breakage by heating one half of the panel with infrared lamps while the other half was cooled with water mist, thus resembling a partial shading scenario.